chridou/metrix/README.md

 be driven by that driver.

 ## Recent changes:
+* 0.9.14
+    * Instruments that can show the inverted state have more options to change the name for the inverted value
 * 0.9.13
     * All instruments that display booleans can show there inverted state
 * 0.9.12